hasanissa25/RISK-Global-Domination/README.md

 A text-based playable version of the game, i.e., players should be able to play the game via the console using the keyboard.
-There should be a command to print the state of the map (i.e., which player is in which country and with how many armies), a command to decide which country to attack from which country, and a command to pass your turn to the next player.
+There should be a command to print the state of the Map (i.e., which player is in which country and with how many armies), a command to decide which country to attack from which country, and a command to pass your turn to the next player.
 Events such as the outcome of an attack, whose turn it is to play, the elimination of a player, etc. should be printed to the console when applicable.